Contemporary African Art through a Different Lens

 Ibrahim Bamidele

-In his painting Paraclete Bamidele, Bamidele highlights man’s need for connection.
-The painting shows two female figures seated together, weaving a visual narrative which echoes the essence of togetherness and the significance of meaningful connections.
+In Paraclete, Bamidele explores humanity’s innate need for connection.
+The painting features two women seated side by side, weaving a visual narrative that reflects the themes of unity, intimacy, and the enduring power of human bonds.

 Angèle Etoundi Essamba